bizoo/OracleSQL/readme.rst

 =========================================================
-Sublime Text 2 plackage for editing Oracle SQL and PL/SQL
+Sublime Text 2 package for editing Oracle SQL and PL/SQL
 =========================================================

 Language definition and execution utilities for Oracle PL/SQL files.